What is Acupuncture?

 Acupuncture is a very safe medical procedure when administered by a qualified practitioner.

 A proper acupuncture treatment may induce distention, and heaviness sensation along with contraction, of local muscle.
-Over 95% of patients are comfortable with acupuncture therapy.
+More than 95% of patients are comfortable with acupuncture therapy.
 Due to the relaxation effect, some animals will fall asleep during acupuncture treatment.
 Sedation is not recommended before acupuncture treatment, as it may interfere with the acupuncture effect.

 What physiological effects are induced by Acupuncture?